-Booking a trip with a friend or partner brings a lot less opinions I think because there’s two or more of you.
-I feel like parents are less likely to question going away with friends or a partner over going away solo whether it’s due to safety which likely isn’t valid or due to thinking its not sensible.
+Booking a trip with a friend or partner brings a lot fewer opinions I think because there’s two or more of you.
+I feel like parents are less likely to question going away with friends or a partner over going away solo whether it’s due to safety which likely isn’t valid or due to thinking it’s not sensible.

 My advice here is to connect to people around you or online who have travelled.
-If you’re looking online there are so many Facebook Groups you can join to ask advice in.
+If you’re looking online there are so many Facebook groups you can join to ask advice in.
 If you’re going to South East Asia – South East Asia Backpackers is a great group.
-If you’re going to India I have created a India for Backpackers Group.

 Look Into a Tour.